 Scott highly recommended a visit to Koonalda, an abandoned pastoral station homestead 15 kilometres to the north of the Eyre Highway.

 Along the way we stopped at a sink hole or doline.
 Large dolines often have passages leading to caves.
 Dolines are formed by the collapse of the roof of caves.
-They can be from a few metres to 200 m wide, and from a small depression to as deep as 40 metres.
+They can be from a few metres to 200 metres wide, and from a small depression to as deep as 40 metres.

 We also took time out to greet the local wildlife.
 While having lunch at Koonalda we wandered around among the old car wrecks, machinery, buildings and artefacts.